RaphaelRibes/GeCKO-MTruncatula/README.md

 To execute one of the workflows, follow the steps:

-1) Clone or copy the WORKFLOW folder (and all its contents) corresponding to the workflow you want to run.
+1) Clone or copy this repository (and all its contents) to your environment, for example:
-e.g. to clone all our workflows folders:
 ```git clone git@github.com:BioInfo-GE2POP-BLE/CAPTURE_SNAKEMAKE_WORKFLOWS.git```

 2) Copy the appropriate config and cluster_config files and adapt them to your data and cluster.